Onaysa/Matching-email-regex-aa/gist-template.md

 "$" The anchor asserts that we are at the end of the string.
 We use two anchors.
 One at the beginning, and one at the end; to match the email we are looking for.

 ### Quantifiers

+Quantifiers match a number of instances of a character, group, or character class in a string.
+Quantifiers in our regex include:
+"+" = takes its preceding pattern and quantifies it for one or more number of times.
+"2,6" = forces the input of characters between two & six characters long.

 ### Grouping Constructs